b1rdmania/soundrights/README.md

 ## Music Recognition

 SoundRights now uses the [AudD Music Recognition API](https://docs.audd.io/) for audio identification.
-This replaces the previous chromaprint/pyacoustid-based approach.
+This replaces the previous local fingerprinting approaches.

-> **Note:** The AudD service is implemented in `app/services/audio_identification/audd_service.py` but is **not yet wired into the main API endpoints**.
-API integration is a pending task.
+> **Note:** The AudD service is implemented in `app/services/audio_identification/audd_service.py` and integrated into the `/api/v1/recognize/audio/audd` endpoint.

 ### Setup
 - Sign up at [AudD Dashboard](https://audd.io/) to obtain your API token.